Transportation should provide enjoyment, not a financial burden

 - How many people will be transported in the vehicle?

 - What type of objects and cargo will be transported in the vehicle (space considerations)?

-- Will driving be conducted in poor whether conditions or off-road (rear-wheel drive, front-wheel drive, all wheel drive)?
+- Will driving be conducted in poor weather conditions or off-road (rear-wheel drive, front-wheel drive, all-wheel drive)?